ABSORO/Ranch-Legal/index.md

 nav_order: 1
 ---

-# Welcome to the State of Monroe Legal System Page
+# State of Monroe Legal Resources

 Welcome to the official resource hub for all things related to Ranch Roleplay's State of Monroe legal system.
 This site is designed for everyone involved in the roleplay community, including: